Fort Wayne Zoo: Exhibits

-The Central Zoo includes assorted animals from the Americas and a few from other regions, including Canada lynxes, ring-tailed lemurs, African penguins, North American river otters, Aldabra tortoises, American alligators and macaws and a two toed sloth.
+The Central Zoo includes assorted animals from the Americas and a few from other regions, including Canada lynxes, ring-tailed lemurs, African penguins, North American river otters, Aldabra tortoises, American alligators and macaws and two toed sloths.
 Monkey Island contains a family of Panamanian white-faced capuchins.
 Indian peafowl roam freely throughout the farm.
 Also located in the Central Zoo is a duck pond.

-Coastal Cove, openened in 2025, is the home to California Sea Lions and Harbor Seals.
-Coastal Cove has become a major attraction with California sea lions.
+Coastal Cove, opened in 2025, is the major attraction and home to California sea lions and harbor seals.
 This newly themed area includes a large rocky shores habitat, sunning beaches, and guest viewing gallary along with an iconic Westcoast lighthouse.
 Sea Lion presentations occur periodically throughout the day.
 Sea Lion Wild Encounters are offered for guests to enter the habitat and interact with the animals.

 The Indiana Family Farm expands from the old petting zoo area, which contained only goats, wild turkeys, ravens, chickens, and white-tailed deer.
 Now a model barn and farmhouse, as well as signs from the point of view of children living on a farm, lend atmosphere.
 Horses, sheep, rabbits, calves, and others are all contained in open stalls and may be petted by visitors.
 Barn mice and other small animals can be viewed.
 Goats reside in an open paddock which visitors can enter, and, for a price, feed the goats pellets from ice cream cones and milk from bottles, or brush them for free.
 This area is considered part of the Central Zoo and is located directly before the exit.
 The Wild Things Gift Shop at the exit was recently expanded.

 The Asian Trek, formerly known as the Indonesian Rainforest, features Sumatran orangutans, Sumatran tigers, Komodo dragons, reticulated pythons, clouded leopards, red pandas, assorted birds, mammals, and primates, as well as a domed area (Domeaviary) containing birds, fish, reptiles, and, until recently, butterflies.
 The domeaviary allows visitors to experience the sights, sounds, and feel of a rain forest.
 This area also has an Endangered Species Carousel.